tapetums/TTBase/TTBaseHost/ReadMe.English.md

 ##Description

 　This is an application compatible with [**TTBase**](https://osdn.jp/projects/ttbase/).
-This sample is written partially based on the source code of [**peach**](http://white2.php.xdomain.jp/?page_id=27) which is produced by U.
+The source code is written partially based on [**peach**](http://white2.php.xdomain.jp/?page_id=27) which is produced by U.
 　This is nothing but a compatible application, so it does not function the same as TTBase.
-I don't recommend you to use this as an alternative for TTBase or peach because some functions are not implemented yet.
+I don't guarantee it as an alternative for TTBase or peach because some functions are not implemented.
 I hope you could find something from this sample as an implementation in C++11.
 　The biggest feature of this program is that **you can use both 32/64-bit plugins with one 64-bit host application**.

 ---

-##Functions
+##Features

 ###Implemented
 - Loading plugins